Sechenov University neurophysiologists captured the human "inner voice"

-Neurophysiologists from Sechenov University recorded brain activity of Russian-speaking volunteers during writing and speaking.
-They captured weak signals associated with the work of a person's "inner voice," Skoltech reported.
+Neurophysiologists from Sechenov University recorded the brain activity of Russian-speaking volunteers during writing and speaking.
+They captured weak signals associated with the work of the human "inner voice," Skoltech reported.

 The results of this work expand the knowledge base necessary for creating neurointerfaces capable of "reading minds."